jgkramer/jgkramer.github.io/_drafts/post6_gigawatt.md

 And power:

+- Simply dividing my 30,000 kWh of annual electricity use in a year by $365 \times 24 = 8,760$ gives an **average power consumption** for my house of 3.4 kW.
+But my [actual power usage](https://jgkramer.github.io/2022/11/07/Electricity_Usage_Anecdotes.html) ranges from ~1 kW to a peak power of ~14 kW with the air conditioners running full-blast in the summer.
+The difference between average power and peak power is why one needs to be skeptical in reading stats stating how many homes a power plant can power [(which often consider only averages)](https://www.mercurynews.com/2011/11/08/california-hits-renewable-energy-milestone-1-gigawatt-of-solar-power-installed-to-date/](https://www.cnet.com/home/energy-and-utilities/gigawatt-the-solar-energy-term-you-should-know-about/).
-- Simply dividing 4,000 TWh of annual electricity generation by $365 \times 24 = 8,760$ hours per year gives us an **average U.S. power** consumption of 0.456 terawatts or 456 GW.
+- For the entire U.S., dividing $4,000\ TWh$ by 8,760 hours per year gives us an **average U.S. power** consumption of 0.456 terawatts or 456 GW.
 According to the EIA, at the end of 2021 the U.S. had [1,144 GW total] (https://www.eia.gov/energyexplained/electricity/electricity-in-the-us-generation-capacity-and-sales.php) of utility-scale electricity generation capacity, or about 2.5x the average power consumption.
 This "overcapacity" makes sense given the significant deviations across hours of the day and seasons of electricity usage.

 #### Another Unit: BTU's